turnerlabs/harbor-compose/README.md

 Using Harbor Compose is basically a four-step process.

-1. Define your app’s environment with a Dockerfile so it can be reproduced anywhere.
+1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere.

-2. Define the services that make up your app in docker-compose.yml so they can be run together in an isolated environment.
+2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.

-3. Define the Harbor-specifc parametrs in a harbor-compose.yml file.
+3. Define the Harbor-specifc parameters in a `harbor-compose.yml` file (or specify as command line args).

-4. Lastly, run harbor-compose up and Harbor Compose will start and run your entire app.
+4. Lastly, run `harbor-compose up` and Harbor Compose will start and run your entire app.

+`harbor-compose` has commands for managing the lifecycle of your application:

+- Start and stop services
+- View the status of running services
+- Stream the log output of running services

-A docker-compose.yml looks like this:
+A simple `docker-compose.yml` might look like this:

 ```yaml
 version: '2'